tcu360/riffstrap/README.md

 Once you've added something using Bower, add it to your build just like you'd add your own code using the steps under [*Adding JavaScript and LESS files*](#adding-javascript-and-less-files) above.

+### Customizing the markup

+In the `<head>` of the `index.html` file, you'll find meta tags for Facebook and Twitter.
+Be sure to customize those tags for your app.
+That's what users will see when your app is shared on Facebook and Twitter.

+There's a ton of example content on the page that shows off some of Bootstrap's built-in components.
+That can all be deleted.

 ### Readying for production

 When you're ready to push your app to production, run `grunt prod`.
 Doing so will follow most of the steps as `grunt dev`, except: